Medicare Secondary Payer (MSP) Contractor Fact Sheet

 - The MSP Contractor is the sole authority to ensure the accuracy and integrity of the MSP information contained in CMS's database (e.g., Common Working File).
 Information received as a result of MSP gathering and investigation is stored on the CWF in an MSP auxiliary file.

 - The MSP auxiliary file allows for the entry of several auxiliary records, where necessary

-- MSP data may be updated, as necessary, based on additional information received from external parties (e.g., beneficiaries, providers, attorneys, third party payers).
-Beneficiary, spouse and/or family member changes in employment, reporting of an accident, illness or injury, federal program coverage changes or any other insurance coverage information should be reported directly to the MSP Contractor.
+- MSP data may be updated, as necessary, based on additional information received from external parties (e.g., beneficiaries, attorneys, third party payers).
+Beneficiary, spouse and/or family member changes in employment, reporting of an accident, illness or injury, federal program coverage changes or any other insurance coverage information should be reported directly to the MSP Contractor by the beneficiary.

 - CMS also relies on providers and suppliers to ask their Medicare patients about the presence of other primary health care coverage and to report this information when filing claims with the Medicare program

 Termination and Deletion of MSP Auxiliary Records in CMS's Database

 - Medicare Contractors will continue to terminate records on the CWF where the provider has received information that MSP no longer applies (e.g., succession of employment, exhaustion of benefits)